 By reaching out and providing education throughout the district while also strengthen response to such heinous crimes, Steven hopes to combat hate so that no one has the fear of being attacked for who they are while walking down a sidewalk or riding on the bus.

 QUALITY OF LIFE

-Steve believes that safety is our number one priority.
+Steve believes that safety and security is our number one priority.
 Improving the overall quality of life is about listening to the needs of our residents in the district.
-Homelessness, gang violence, subway assaults, attacks on seniors, and petty crimes such as public urination, panhandling, and graffiti are on the rise in New York City.
+Homelessness, gang violence, subway assaults, attacks on seniors, hate crimes, and petty crimes such as public urination, panhandling, and graffiti are on the rise in New York City.